Meditative Herbs & Enchanted Fowlk Life

 Faiery Gifts -sold out for now

-The faiery Leisa wearing her purple dress was riding on Lindsorg the dragon fly.
-As they passed by these houses she dropped gemstones upon them that they had collected deep within the waterfalls of FaieryPond leading to the Gemstone Mountains.
+The faiery Leisa, wearing a purple dress, was riding on Lindsorg the dragon fly.
+As they passed by these houses she dropped gemstones upon them that they had collected deep within the waterfalls of FaieryPond leading into the Gemstone Mountains.
 These houses vary due to the gemstone or crystals used to create them, while some are genuine and others are faux.
-Precious & semi-precious gemstones are the earth's vital treasure for their intrinsic values to restore health and balance.
-They possess special qualities for the physical and vibrational systems at the same time.
-Whereas herbs & spices are more for the physical and the essence of them are more for the spiritual.
-Refer to my article: Hildegard & Mineralogy- Ancient Healing with Gems & Crystals: http://www.babsbakery.com/hildegard/

 $10.00 - $15.00 each

-These are small houses with various sea shells.
-In Feng Shui the conch shell attracts auspicious travels and is placed in the living room, hence these faierie houses travel quite often from bush to bush.
+These are wee-houses with various sea shells.
+In Feng Shui the conch shell attracts auspicious travels and is placed in the living room, hence these faierie houses travel quite often.
 Not all faieries enjoy flying everywhere with their wings and they are the ones who built these tiny houses, because faieries love to travel.
 The fairey Imelda, wearing an acorn hat with a green and yellow threaded dress with oak leaf wings, was the original designer of them.
-These houses once all fit nicely under a bourtree with whitethorn bushes.
+These houses fit nicely under a bourtree with whitethorn bushes.

-Katie walked the widow McTavish to the gate and bid her good night.
+Bridgette O'Leery walked the widow Malloy to the gate and bid her good evening.
 Then she ran all the way to the McGillard's house, for she was friends with the many girls bestowed to the family, eight of them to be precise and one boy.
-Laura McGillard opened the door and screeched, "Land sake Katie, what's wrong!" and the others came into the kitchen.
+Laura McGillard opened the door and screeched, "Land sakes Bridgette, what's wrong!" and the others came into the kitchen.

-At this time Mrs. McGillard came into the kitchen and noticed the girls stopped cleaning up the supper dishes, but noticed a faiery story was about to be told, and she quietly finished them, as she too listened.
-Katie continued the story, "She says to me and me mother, it is a peculiar way they shown themselves, for I have had that same bourtree with the whitethorn bushes since before I moved to the cottage.
-Now mind 'ya it was on me husbands seventh anniversary of his death this took place.
+-It is a peculiar way they chose to show themselves, for I have had that same bourtree with the whitethorn bushes since before I moved to the cottage.
 I remember when we first moved there from behind the big hill past the forest Galen.

-We watched for them on every day with the number seven in it, but nothin'.
-Soon years past and I told the faieries there, --well the number seven means no more to me than the likes of you, I think it was a trick of some sort for me garden.-- and I walked away.
+Well, we watched for them on every day with the number seven in it, but nothin'.
+Soon years past and I told the faieries there, --the number seven means no more to me than the likes of you, I think it was a trick of some sort for me garden-- and I walked away.

 Mrs. McGillard wiped her hands in the dish rag as the girls sat speechless.
 She said, "My ladies, this truly is a tale worth repeating one day to your young ones, for respect 'tis earned and never forgotten."